Adam-Fordyce/wp-fast-init/roles/setup_php/README.md

-# setupPhp - Role to install PHP on a remote server
+# setup_php: - Role to install PHP on a remote server

 ## Introduction